Does drinking milk or taking selenium lead to diabetes?

 Dr. Gourmet Says...

 There has been some recent research that links an excess of selenium in people's bloodstream with diabetes.
-This could be from supplements although selenium is found in high levels in soil in certain parts of the country.
+This could be from supplements, although selenium is found in high levels in soil in certain parts of the United States.
 Here's a link to the map:

 http://tin.er.usgs.gov/geochem/doc/averages/se/usa.html

 The recommended dietary allowance for selenium is 55 micrograms per day for adults.
-This is pretty easy to get and most Americans do through their diet and don't need supplements.
+Most Americans get all they need through their diet and don't need supplements.
+(Brazil nuts are a good source of selenium.)
 The FDA recommends that one's intake not exceed 400 micrograms (mcg) per day.
-The have recalled supplements on multiple occasions some with as much as 40,000 mcg per pill.
+The have recalled supplements on multiple occasions, some with as much as 40,000 mcg per pill.

 The mechanism for the link between diabetes and high selenium intake has not been outlined.